Helpful Tips for Finding Your Pet

 There are many different websites, such as local shelters websites, local Craigslist community pages and local Facebook pages that support lost pet listings.
 Use the same guidelines for posters when creating your post.

+Visit the animal shelters in your county and any adjacent counties at least every 3 days.
 Check if they have your animal.
-If not, ask if you can leave a description along with your telephone number in case your pet turns up there.
-Even better, go to the shelter and look for your pet.
+If not, ask if you can leave a description along with your telephone number and/or a flyer in case your pet turns up there.
+Don’t just call, shelter workers do not know all the pets that are in the shelter, you need to go to the shelters in person.